Full Name: (required)

 We continue to monitor and review the advice of Public Health England, the NHS and UK Government, and will keep you updated on the steps we are taking in response to their recommendations.

 We have already taken a range of pro-active measures to ensure the continuity of our services during these uncertain and challenging times.
-These include the introduction of remote learning and support for our learners and plans for many of our staff to work remotely.
+These include the introduction of remote enrolment, learning and support for our learners, with many of our staff working remotely.

-In line with the most recent government advice, NLTG tutors will be ceasing visits to apprentices in the
+In line with the most recent Government and Department for Education (DfE) advice, NLTG tutors are now able to gradually recommence visits to apprentices in the workplace, alongside our establish and successful remote delivery support.

 NLTG will continue to support apprentices remotely via methods including virtual visits using Skype/Microsoft Teams and delivery via our virtual learning environment (the Learner Hub).
 Our Tutors will maintain ongoing communication with employers and learners.